VictorTeixeiraS/projects/projects/build-local-dev-environment-python/9-first_commit/readme.md

 ## Push the change to GitHub

-Now that it's been committed locally, you should notice that your source control tab on the left no longer has a blue notification - all your changes are committed!
-However, the change hasn't been pushed up to GitHub yet for safekeeping.
+Now that your change been committed *locally*, you should notice that your source control tab on the left no longer has a blue notification - all your changes are committed!
+However, the commit hasn't been pushed up to GitHub yet for safekeeping.
 Run this command:

 ```bash
 git push origin main